Sedgwick County K-9 helps brings closure to fire search - NewsBreak

 In the end, even though the K-9 search team did not locate any more possible victims, fire crews and county officials say the extended search was important.

-“Appreciated the great assistance provide by Sedgwick county emergency management with their K-9 team, the cadaver dogs that helped us identify potential spots,” said Battalion Chief Lane Pearman with Wichita Fire.
+“Appreciated the great assistance provided by Sedgwick County Emergency Management with their K-9 team, the cadaver dogs that helped us identify potential spots,” said Battalion Chief Lane Pearman, Wichita Fire Department.
 “And we are happy to report that we have found no evidence of any additional victims

 Be the first to know with KSN News in the palm of your hand